FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 ```ruby
 make -C /lib/modules/$(uname -r)/build M=$(pwd)/drivers/net/wireless/iwlwifi modules
 ```
-> **prior steps are necessary!**
+> **Prior steps are necessary!**
-To execute this command successfully, you must overwrite all the files in the `IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/linux-80211n-csitool/drivers/net/wireless/` directory with the corresponding files from `spanev's linux-80211n-csitool/drivers/net/wireless/intel/` directory.
+To execute this command successfully, you must overwrite all the files in the 'IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/linux-80211n-csitool/drivers/net/wireless/' directory with the corresponding 'spanev' files from 'linux-80211n-csitool/drivers/net/wireless/intel/' directory.

 > Download the files from [https://github.com/spanev/linux-80211n-csitool](https://github.com/spanev/linux-80211n-csitool) and follow the instructions to overwrite the files as described above.